KatHardy01/Analyzing-Competing-Streaming-Services/README.md

 The average age is 38 years old.
 While the minimum age is 27 and the maximum is 51.

 Before visualizing and analyzing the data, we predicted that the average age would be lower (19-21), focusing on 'Collage Age' subscribers.
-However, the data does make sense given that it correlates to the fact that most young adults in their 20s use streaming services, and most within the age range of 25-35 grew up with the rise of these types of platforms (i.e., Gen Z).
-They are most likely to spend money on streaming services, whereas the older generation is more loyal to traditional cable and TV.
+However, the data does make sense given that it correlates to the fact that most young adults use streaming services, and most within the age range of 25-35 grew up with the rise of these types of platforms (i.e., Gen Z).
+They are most likely to spend money on streaming services, whereas the older generation is more loyal to traditional cable and TV [Karrer, F (2023)](https://research.mountain.com/insights/the-streaming-generation-gap-is-smaller-than-you-think/#:~:text=Last%20year%2C%20Nielsen%20found%20that,of%20the%20overall%20streaming%20pool.).
 As the nature of technology increases, it can be found that more and more of the older generation use streaming services.

 ![alt text](https://github.com/KatHardy01/Project-1/blob/main/Images/Country%20Counts%20NFX.png?raw=true)